 Now the trip has come and gone, it had me thinking of my solo travel adventures in Bali.
 What was good about it?
-The bad bits? and the plain old awkwardness of it all.
-At the end of the day there were many different emotions, feelings and experiences to take from the trip (most positive) and I will share it with you in this article.
+The bad bits?
+And the plain old awkwardness of it all.
+There were many different emotions, feelings and experiences to take from the trip (most positive) and I will share it with you in this article.

 One thing I can assure you that is a fact.
 If you want to take the plunge and experience an adventure on your own, then do it.
-The memories will stick with you for a life time and you will appreciate those closest to you a whole lot more upon your return.
+The memories will stick with you for a lifetime, and you will appreciate those closest to you a whole lot more upon your return from your destination.

 The Initial Fear of travelling solo

 Embrace it, because it won’t go away in the lead up to your trip, no matter how many times you are flying solo, fear will always be around, but not only that, it’s a high commodity to have, it means you won’t have complacency in an unfamiliar environment during your travels alone.

 The awkwardness of Dining Alone

 Walking into the fine Sakala Resort restaurant all alone, it had me thinking of the Jason Segal movie, Forgetting Sarah Marshall.
-You know the scene, where Segal walks into the restaurant and Jonah Hill mocks him big time about being in the magnificent resort all alone and offering him a book to read to combat the boredom.
-Hilarious and it is how I felt (See the clip below).
+You know the scene, where Segal walks into the restaurant, and Jonah Hill mocks him big time about staying the magnificent resort in Hawaii all alone and offering him a book to read to combat the boredom.
+Hilarious scene and it is how I felt (See the clip below).

 Learn the real locals

 Solo travelling opens up your eyes to the others out there, the locals.
-It’s natural that when you are travelling with your family, your lover or in a large group, that you keep to yourself.
+It’s natural that when you are travelling with your family, with your lover, or in a large group, that you tend to keep to yourself.
 It’s not that we ignore the friendly folk in their own country, but sometimes we do get caught up in our bubble.

-Travelling on your own means you open yourself up to the locals and believe me that is a good thing.
-On a recent trip to Bali, I was able meet some incredible people, learn about their life, their background and culture.
-The experience in itself was fascinating.
-They were conversations I will always cherish.
+Travelling on your means, you open yourself up to the locals and believe me that is a good thing.
+On a recent trip to Bali, I was able to meet some incredible people, learn about their life, their background and culture.
+The experience in itself was fascinating, and they were conversations I will always cherish.

 Sleep in or wake up early.
-Drink at the bar and get home when you want.
-Take a day trip to an exotic location that suits your own desires.
+Drink at the bar and get home when you want, or take a day trip to an exotic location that suits your desires.
 The freedom of travelling alone allows you to do whatever it is you want.
-And why not you have no one to answer to but yourself.
+And why not take advantage of it, you have no one else to answer to but yourself.

-Although, at least for me, the freedom is only enjoyable for the short term.
-You do miss your family, a laugh with your kids, or cuddling up to the wife who is back at home.
-I am a family man and I know who I do prefer to take on my adventures throughout the world, even though it can’t always be the case.
+Although, at least for me, freedom is only enjoyable for the short term.
+You do miss your family, a laugh with your kids, or cuddling up to the wife., who is back at home.
+I am a family man, and I know who I do prefer to take on my adventures throughout the world, even though it can’t always be the case.